CoreModding/MoArmor/README.md

 Mo--Armor
 =========

-Lots of new useful AND pointless armor for minecraft!
+Lots of new useful armor for minecraft!

 This branch always contains the mod version for latest minecraft version avaiable.